“Uplink established, we’re good to go. Viv, can you hear us?”

 “I’ll bring you three lower so you can hop out and take a look up close, alright?”
 Vivien signals.

-The wolverine focuses at his desk, eyes closed, as his discreet earpieces provide him with an accurate mental picture of and control over his delvers' descent.
+At his desk, the wolverine shuts his eyes and focuses, his discreet earpieces providing him with an accurate mental picture of and control over his delvers’ descent.

-At least until his door swings quickly open, a breathless bird leaning against it.
-“Vivien!"
+At least, until his door slides quickly open, the metallic talons of a short and breathless bird practically digging into the frame.
+“Vivien!”

 He jolts a bit and spins in his chair to face them but it’s enough to cause his link to break.
 Will is the first to sense something is off, hugging against the console-inlaid pillar and wrapping their tail around it.